Revised April 25, 2013

 differences that can become exaggerated within virtual teams and lead to

 misunderstandings.
 Great stuff.
-Read
+Press release about this

-the Executive Summary (PDF 137.10KB).
+The Executive Summary (PDF 137.10KB)

 - Involving People With